home about calendar media contact

 "You should all be fighting for a chance to hear soprano Raha Mirzadegan, whose straight tone soars with opulent richness and resonance."
 (All Ears)

-Praised for her “stylish elegance and intensity” (The Wall Street Journal), “rising-star soprano” (OperaWire) Raha Mirzadegan is garnering international attention for her “stirring, soulful tones” (The Post & Courier).
-With a repertoire that spans medieval chant to cutting-edge premieres, Raha is known for her “straight tone [which] soars with opulent richness and resonance” (All Ears).
+Praised for her “stylish elegance and intensity” (Wall Street Journal), soprano Raha Mirzadegan performs internationally in opera, oratorio, choral and chamber music.
+Equally at home singing medieval chant and cutting-edge premieres, she is known for her “stirring, soulful tones” (The Post & Courier) and “straight tone [that] soars with opulent richness and resonance” (All Ears).